TUESDAY, MAY 3, 2016

 While technology had been like a vat of wine given to an alcoholic to enable slow, feel-good suicide, the Federation humans could sip some once a day or not at all.
 They valued what was needed and not what was wanted, and so knew a prosperity of "enough" the consumers of the growth culture, the consumerbots programmed to believed in "MORE!," could not imagine.
 Technology evolved such that when Zefram Cochrane invented warp drive, those who went forth to explore the universe were Federation and not Borg intent on assimilating/consuming all.
 Earth, with humans living within self-imposed Federation determined limits, became a paradise of rare device as humans had become Earth Agents instead of drones.

 Like everyone else, I too want to believe.
 That is why I have come to take a supreme disinterest in what I want.
 It doesn't f-ing matter what I or other upright primates want.
 The quest for MORE, to get what we want, may be why we have a 9.5% chance of species extinction within the next hundred years.
 In the Cruise Ship of Fools allegory it was all about everyone, elites and commoners, getting what they want.
-Species extinction may not be what we want, but it may be what we deserve.
+Species extinction may not be what we want, but it may be what we get.
 Freeing ourselves from political and religious ideology, as a starting point, would be alternative.